operasoftware/devopera/_extensions/context-menus.md

 ## How do we customize the context menu?

 There are a number of steps for us to take if we want to create an extension that customizes the context menu in some way.
-Lets go through these steps now.
+Let’s go through these steps now.

 ### Declare it in the manifest